dmparrishphd/cIsForChildren/Files/0/basicSourceCharacterSet.md

               Z    X    C    V    B    N    M    <    >    ? z    x    c    v    b    n    m    ,    .    /

+A graphic character is a character that makes a mark.

 There are a few other characters in the basic source character set, but they are invisible.
-The only one of these that we will used is the space.
+One of these invisible characters is the **space** character.
 There are three other invisible characters that could be used to write in C, but we do not have to use them.
 And we won't use them in this book.